SciBorgs/SciGuides/projects/Java101.md

 - what `String[] args` means
 - what the `public class Main { }` block is doing

-Here's what you do need to know to get started:
+Here's what you *do* need to know to get started:
 - DO NOT DELETE ANYTHING that is currently there.
 	- Do not delete any curly brackets.
 Do not delete `public class Main`.
 Leave it all.
 - All code that you write will be inside of the outer pair of curly braces (in the `public class Main { }` block).
 - The line `public static void main(String[] args] {}` is defining a function.
-I'm not going to explain the syntax yet, you don't need to know is this:
+I'm not going to explain the syntax yet, all you need to know is this:
 	- When you press `Run`, the code written inside of that `main` function, between the open and closed curly braces will run.
 No other code will run unless called in the `main` function (or in a variable definition).
 - Outside of the main function, you can create other functions and you can define variables (those are the only things you can do that are currently relevant).
 - What you need to know about the order of definitions in your Java file:
 	- Function definitions:
-		- You can define functions in any order within the file
+		- You can define functions in any order within the file.
-		- A function can be called from anywhere in the file, even if it's defined below
+		- A function can be called from anywhere in the file, even if it's defined below.
-	- Variable definitions (for variables defined outside of functions)
+	- Variable definitions (for variables defined outside of functions):
-		- Can be used in any function, regardless of where the function is defined in the file
+		- Variables can be used in any function, regardless of where the variable and function are defined in the file.
-		- When defining a variable `x`, you can only reference other variables if they are defined *above* `x`
+		- When defining a variable `x`, you can only reference other variables inside the definition if they are defined *above* `x`.
 # Java Syntax

 A few key things to remember about Java syntax and style: